 • Greater Fort Lauderdale encompasses all of Broward County, Florida, and includes 31 cities and municipalities (Coconut Creek, Cooper City, Coral Springs, Dania Beach, Davie, Deerfield Beach, Fort Lauderdale, Hallandale Beach, Hillsboro Beach, Hollywood, Lauderdale-By-The-Sea, Lauderhill, Lauderdale Lakes, Lazy Lake, Lighthouse Point, Margate, Miramar, North Lauderdale, Oakland Park, Parkland, Pembroke Park, Pembroke Pines, Plantation, Pompano Beach, Sea Ranch Lakes, Southwest Ranches, Sunrise, Tamarac, Weston, West Park and Wilton Manors).

-• Twenty-three miles of Atlantic beaches (Hillsboro Beach, Deerfield Beach, Pompano Beach, Lauderdale-By-The-Sea, Fort Lauderdale, Dania Beach, Hollywood, Hallandale Beach, each with their own personality) and 300-plus miles of Intracoastal Waterway and navigable inland canals make Greater Fort Lauderdale the "Venice of America" and yachting capital.
+• Twenty-four miles of Atlantic beaches (Hillsboro Beach, Deerfield Beach, Pompano Beach, Lauderdale-By-The-Sea, Fort Lauderdale, Dania Beach, Hollywood, Hallandale Beach, each with their own personality) and 300-plus miles of Intracoastal Waterway and navigable inland canals make Greater Fort Lauderdale the "Venice of America" and yachting capital of the world.

 • Six beaches (Fort Lauderdale, Hollywood, Deerfield Beach, Pompano Beach, Dania Beach and Lauderdale-By-The-Sea) are Blue Wave Certified by the Clean Beaches Council.

-• Fort Lauderdale-Hollywood International Airport (FLL), is ranked 19th in the U.S. in total passenger traffic and 14th in domestic origin and destination passengers.
-With more than 700 flights a day, FLL offers non-stop service to more than 75 US cities and global connectivity to more than 60 international destinations in 33 countries.
+• Fort Lauderdale-Hollywood International Airport (FLL), is ranked 18th in the U.S. in total passenger traffic and 10th in international traffic.
+With more than 350 average daily flights, FLL offers non-stop service to more than 85 U.S. cities and global connectivity to more than 62 international destinations in 33 countries.

 • In 1986, the city began a transformation process that changed Greater Fort Lauderdale from a spring-time college destination to a year-round, family-friendly retreat.
 The story of spring break's history in Fort Lauderdale dates back to the 1930s - and its future is continually being told, retold and refashioned.
 Some of the old haunts - from hotels to bars - are still open, with proprietors keen to retell the tales of spring break's heyday in the 60's, 70's and 80's.
 Success can be seen in the caliber of shops, restaurants and hotels along the beachfront.
 Your grandparents, parents - even you - might not recognize the Fort Lauderdale beach made famous by "Where the Boys Are."
 Spring break has taken on a whole new appearance.
 Today, visitors include families and couples, meeting attendees and international travelers - and even a few college students.